Sourdough Goodness

 3. Cover in plastic wrap for about 30-60 minutes.
 Let rest.

-6. When the dough is ready, cut the dough in half.
+6. When the dough is ready, cut the dough in half to make 2 small loaves.
+Otherwise, you can leave it as is to make a whole loaf.

-7. Work on your dough on a lightly floured surface, doing a stretch and fold until from top and working clockwise.
+7. Work on your dough on a lightly floured surface, doing a stretch and fold from top and working clockwise until you come into full circle.

 8. Line your dutch oven with parchment paper.